seanstrom/Essays/importance-of-values.md

 shrinkFirst = (a) -> lowercase (first a) abbreviate  = (a, b) -> add (shrinkFirst a), (shrinkFirst b)
 ```

 This is possible because our functions are following a simple pattern.
-They all take in values and return a value.
-With that technique comes power, especially when we start creating our own values for the function composition.
-For example, if we were to create our own value, then we can create functions that use the value between each other.
+They all take in **values** and return a **value**.
+Though, with this simple technique comes power, especially when we begin creating our own values.
+Then we can make functions that use those new values between one another.

 ```coffeescript
 person = (age, name) ->